 Matt was elected College Council Member for the North West region in March 2019.

-Since graduating with a BSc (Hons) Ophthalmic Optics, Gillian has achieved a MSc in Management Practice and a Doctorate in Philosophy.
-She holds the College's Professional Certificate in Glaucoma and a qualification in Independent Prescribing.
+Gillian holds an MSc in Management Practice and a Doctorate in Philosophy, alongside the College’s Professional Higher Certificate in Glaucoma and a qualification in Independent Prescribing.
+Her blend of academic achievement and clinical expertise underpins her leadership across complex healthcare systems.

-Since graduating with a BSc (Hons) Ophthalmic Optics, Gillian has achieved a MSc in Management Practice and a Doctorate in Philosophy.
-She holds the College's Professional Certificate in Glaucoma and a qualification in Independent Prescribing.
+Gillian holds an MSc in Management Practice and a Doctorate in Philosophy, alongside the College’s Professional Higher Certificate in Glaucoma and a qualification in Independent Prescribing.
+Her blend of academic achievement and clinical expertise underpins her leadership across complex healthcare systems.

 Katie qualified as an optometrist from the University of Ulster, Coleraine in 2012.
 She completed her pre-registration year in Scotland and continued to work as a full-time optometrist until 2016, before returning to Northern Ireland to complete a Master’s in Public Health at Queen’s University Belfast (QUB).
 Katie has a keen interest in the optometry profession from a clinical and research perspective.
 She is passionate about strengthening partnerships between optometrists, ophthalmologists and other health care personnel to enhance patient care.
 She is also interested in early prevention strategies to reduce avoidable vision impairment and blindness for all age groups.